 The Taming of the Skew

-First, a skewed blade tends to wear-out, or hollow-out, the center area of the sharpening stone quicker.
+The first and most immediately obvious consequence of skewing the blade when sharpening it is that the blade tends to wear-out, or hollow-out, the center area of the sharpening stone quicker.
 This is inefficient, wasting time and stones, but can be compensated for if you pay attention and work the blade evenly over the stone’s entire face.
 BTW, this is not a kindly suggestion but a commandment.

 Second, it is human tendency to place uneven pressure on a skewed blade, with the natural result that the blade wears unevenly.
 Think about it.